AasthaSanghi91/aasthasanghi91/README.md

 ## What I'm Working On

-### 🔬 Provenance.AI — An AI GitHub-to-Portfolio Engine
+### 🔬 Provenance — An AI GitHub-to-Portfolio Engine
 > *"GitHub is a repository platform, not a reputation platform."*

 A full product case study I'm building from the ground up to demonstrate end-to-end AI PM thinking: